Mark Volman

-Mark Randall Volman (April 19, 1947 – September 5, 2025) was an American vocalist, guitarist and songwriter who was best known as a founding member of the 1960s rock band the Turtles.
+Mark Randall Volman (April 19, 1947 – September 5, 2025) was an American vocalist, guitarist and songwriter who was best known as a founding member of the 1960s rock band The Turtles.
 With his bandmate and friend Howard Kaylan, he was a member of the 1970s rock duo Flo & Eddie, in which he used the pseudonym Flo (short for The Phlorescent Leech).
 Volman later joined Frank Zappa's band The Mothers of Invention.

 Early life

-Volman was born in Los Angeles, California, on April 19, 1947 to a Jewish father, Joe Yarnatinski, who changed his name to Volman, and a Catholic mother, Bea (nee Campillo).
+Volman was born in Los Angeles, California, on April 19, 1947, to a Jewish father, Joe Yarnatinski, who changed his name to Volman, and a Catholic mother, Bea (née Campillo).
 He was raised in the Westchester neighborhood, where he performed in his mid-teens with Kaylan in a proto-Turtles band called the Crossfires.
 He graduated from Westchester High School in 1965.